 - And that’s it!
 You now have a Keplr wallet.

-Note: By using Google SSO you will not have to store your mnemonic as your access is managed by google.
-With the extension, you can access your private key at any time however you will not see a mnemonic.
-To do this click on your profile icon and select the account, and use the 3 dots to select the information you want to see (you’ll need your password to do this).
+Note: By using Google SSO, you will not have to store your mnemonic as your access is managed by Google.
+With the extension, you can access your private key at any time; however, you will not see a mnemonic.
+To do this, click on your profile icon and select the account, and use the three dots to select the information you want to see (you’ll need your password to do this).

 Option 2: Create an Account via Secret Seed/mnemonic Phrase

 - By clicking on the Keplr browser icon for the first time will take you to the accounts setup page.
 Choose option [Create new account].

 2. The next page shows you your secret seed/mnemonic phrase.* You can select a 12 or 24-word phrase.
 Save this phrase in a secure place but also do not lose it.
 (You’ll need to input this phrase into the following page.)